 highest grade level determines the entry category.

-poster, including all copyrights, are assigned to and become the property
+including all copyrights, are assigned to and become the property of the

-of the American Statistical Association and shall be considered "work
+American Statistical Association and shall be considered "work for hire"

-for hire" under the copyright act.
-Posters may be displayed at conferences,
+under the copyright act.
+Such agreement permits posters to be displayed at

 CATEGORIES and PRIZES

 There are four categories: grades K-3, 4-6, 7-9, and 10-12.
 At least $100